brain-life/ui-lifeview/README.md

 `selector` represents the query selector for the element that will contain the life viewer.

-`num_buckets` is the number of buckets to aggregate tracts into as to determine their relative
+`num_buckets` is the number of buckets to place weights in.
+If there are 100 buckets, then weight 1 gets placed in the bucket representing opacity 0, for weight 2, opacity 0.01, for 3, 0.02, and so on.

 `url` represents the url which links to the json file containing your tracts and weights.
 The json file should have the following format: